When we are done, you will have a React environment you can use to start development on your Liquid Web VPS server.

 - Install Create-React-App package to simplify the process of creating and installing React into your projects

-Once Create-React-App is installed, we can use it to create a project folder and install React and dependencies automatically.
+Once the Create-React-App module is installed, we can use it to create a project folder and install React and dependencies automatically.

 To make sure you are in the desired directory when creating a new project, you can use dir to see where you are, and cd <directory_name> or cd.. to get to the desired location.

-Step 2: To create a new project and deploy React into it, we run create-react-app <project_name>.
-Let’s do this to create reactproject2.
+Step 2: To create a new project and deploy React into it, we will run the following command to create reactproject2.

 The entire process is automated and begins with creating a new React app folder for the project, then installs packages and dependencies.
 The default packages include react, react-dom, and react-scripts.
 The installation will take a few minutes.